velour/mid/README.md

   * SDL_ttf
     * libfreetype

+On Linux, the linux/getsdl2.sh script can be used to easily download and install the SDL2 dependencies.

 On OSX, the SDL libraries should be in framework form, under /Library/Frameworks, and you won't have to worry about the other dependencies.